xivanalysis/xivanalysis/src/parser/jobs/drg/modules/notes.md

 ### Jumps
 - [x] Not double weaving with Jump actions (Weaving.js)
-- [ ] Using Jumps on cooldown (with more leniance for Dragonfire than the other two)
+- [/] Using Jumps on cooldown (with more leniance for Dragonfire than the other two) (Partially implemented with Ability Drift module)
 - [ ] Only using Jumps under BotD for that sweet damage buff

 ### Buffs